ownlifeful/ownlifeful/README.md

 I am an American with a degree in Computer Science.
 My current interests include electronica, writing sci-fi, and nature photography.

-Here's a poem I wrote more than a decade ago.
+Here's a haiku I wrote more than a decade ago.
 It's called: "a prime bug"

     #!perl
     chomp and print join ',',  grep $_, (map length, split /[a,]/), "\n" while <DATA>;